-Cross the arch and leave the real world behind as you enter Bazaar, Bricolage’s fundraising extravaganza.
-This festival for the senses offers sensational food, delectable drinks, spirited carnival games and an entrancing array of micro immersive experiences designed by some of Pittsburgh’s most spectacular artists.
+Cross the arch and leave the real world behind as you enter Bazaar, Bricolage’s adventurous annual fundraiser.
+Bazaar is a magical, sprawling event with fire-breathers, acrobats, carnival games, and dynamically designed micro-immersive pods crafted by local artists of all kinds.
+This festival for the senses offers sensational food, delectable drinks, and surprises around every corner.

 The world moves fast.
 Every day there’s a new crisis, a new gadget, a new diet, a new obligation.
 Slowing down doesn’t feel like an option, and the constant pressure of everyday life can be overwhelming.
 But, does it have to be?
 What if you could let go without letting anyone down?
 What if responsibilities weren’t yours alone?